dshanley/dshanley.github.io/_posts/2016-05-25-metrics-for-startups.md

 I hope that helps.
 So much of the art of being successful with your data and metrics strategy is knowing when to say "no" or "not now" and focusing on the metrics that matter *right now* vs the metrics that will matter one day in the future.
 Best of luck with your growth!

+## Resources

+Dave McClure's metrics across the entire buyer/customer lifecycle is helpful when digging in to what you should track.
+Whatever you align your Objectives and Key Results (OKRs), or more generally, your metrics with -- make sure it aligns with your strategic focus.
 <style>
 .responsive-wrap iframe{ max-width: 100%;}
 </style>